The Champion Of Paribanou: Quotes by Alan Ayckbourn

 (Personal correspondence, 1999)

-The Champion Of Paribanou is a frightening piece about evil and death and things.
+"Some of my stuff is quite scary, The Champion Of Paribanou is a frightening piece about evil and death and things.
 But we know children like that, they are into the world of Roald Dahl and the dark and the sinister."

 (Personal correspondence, 1999)

+"My plays are moral in the sense that generally speaking people get what they deserve and behaviour is in some way rewarded or punished though it's not as simple as that.
 The Champion Of Paribanou is the classic where the girl can choose the right way or the wrong way and she chooses the wrong way so she and the boy begin to separate and drift away from one another.
 In the play, she apparently makes a pact with the devil or death.
 In reality, it's to do with the choices we make.
 Most of my characters have free choice or apparently have free choice.
 Indeed, in most classic plays this is the case.
 In all the great tragedies, there are the heroes who have to choose to do this or to do that.
 And some weakness in them, some greed, some thing causes them to make the wrong choice and they're set on a path of self-destruction.
 But there's nearly always a sense in the play that they had that moment of choice.
 Things that happen to people not of their own volition are less interesting for me.
 I need them to have that moment so I suppose in that sense they are moral.
 Yes, there are horrendous situations where you have no choice but for most of us, most of the time in our lives, we know what is right but then we choose not to do it.
 Those are the instances that interest me."

 (Personal correspondence, 1999)